HORNET-Storage/Scionic-MerkleTree-Go/README.md

 Merkle DAGs were developed as a solution to incorporate folders and files, addressing a key limitation of Classic Merkle Trees.
 However, this structure has its own challenge: to securely download a single file, you must download the hash of every other file inside the folder its stored in.
 This requirement can be slow and costly for users when dealing with folders that contain a large number of files.

-## The Strengths of Scionic Merkle DAG Trees
+## The Strengths of Scionic Merkle Trees

 ### ***Folders and Files:***

-Like Merkle DAGs, Scionic Merkle DAG Trees can accommodate folders and files.
+Like Merkle DAGs, Scionic Merkle Trees can accommodate folders and files.
 However, they also maintain the efficiency of Classic Merkle Trees.

 ### ***Internal Arrangement:***

-The unique feature of Scionic Merkle DAG Trees is their internal structure.
+The unique feature of Scionic Merkle Trees is their internal structure.
 Within each folder (parent leaf) across the tree, its list of files (children) are organized as a Classic Merkle tree rather than a plaintext list.

 ### ***Efficient File Download and Branch Verification:***